headwindz/figx/src/isEllipseNode/index.md

 # isFrameNode

-Check whether a node is a ellipse node.
+Check whether a node is an ellipse node.

 ## Example